hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Limitations

-First of all, the exact procedure for scaling residual branches is only meaningful for architectures that include (some sort of) skip connections.
+First of all, the exact procedure for scaling residual branches is only meaningful for architectures that make use of simple additive skip connections.
-In general, it is not possible to apply the ideas behind NF-ResNets to get rid of BN layers in arbitrary architectures.
+This means that it is not possible to directly apply the ideas behind NF-ResNets on arbitrary architectures to get rid of BN layers.
+Even similar architectures that make use a different kind of skip connection (e.g., DenseNets, Highway Networks, ...) are probably not compatible with this exact approach.
-Furthermore, NF-ResNets still rely on normalization methods to attain good performance &mdash; in contrast to what their name might suggest.
+Furthermore, NF-ResNets still rely on (other) normalization methods to attain good performance &mdash; in contrast to what their name might suggest.
 [Brock et al. (2021a)](#brock21characterizing) emphasise that they effectively do away with _activation normalization_, but they do rely on an adaptation of Weight Normalization to replace BN.
 In this sense, it is arguable whether NF-ResNets are truly normalizer-free.
 Finally, some of the problems with BN are not resolved or reintroduced when building competitive NF-ResNets.